wbeardall/scheduler-tools/README.md

 **NOTE**: This package is only designed to work on Linux.
 It relies on a number of non-Python commands, and utilises Linux-specific directory structures.
 If you don't have access to a Linux machine, this package is not for you.

-Basic installation with Pip is straightforward:
+Basic installation with `pip` is straightforward:

 ```
 git clone https://github.com/wbeardall/scheduler-tools.git